BarCyberSec/CyberPortfolio/README.md

 # CyberPortfolio
-CyberPortfolio is a collection of projects and resources showcasing my work in cybersecurity and computing.
-It includes Python scripts, network security presentations, and other tools and materials related to system administration, scripting, and digital defense.
+CyberPortfolio is a growing collection of projects and resources showcasing my work in cybersecurity and computing.
+It features Python scripts, network security presentations, and other materials related to system administration, automation, and digital defense.
+This repository will continue to expand over time with new tools, research, and hands-on projects.